Lin Carter's Flashing Swords! 6: Relation to other works

 Before producing the two editions of Flashing Swords! #6, Price edited a similar Sword and Sorcery anthology, The Mighty Warriors (Ulthar Press, 2018), showcasing some of the same authors whose works appeared in the first edition.
 In fact, according to Price, the first version of Flashing Swords! #6 was originally envisioned as a direct follow-up to The Mighty Warriors to be titled The Mighty Adventurers; he attributes the suggestion to instead bill it as a revival of the Flashing Swords series to Pulp Hero Press publisher Bob McLain.

-Of the stories slated for the original version of Flashing Swords! #6 that were not carried over into the revised version, most were subsequently published elsewhere.
-D. M. Ritzlin's "A Twisted Branch of Yggdrasil" reappeared in his collection Necromancy in Nilztiria (DMR Books, 2020).
+The stories slated for the original version of Flashing Swords! #6 that were not carried over into the revised version were subsequently published elsewhere.
+Paul R. McNamee's "The Island of Shadows," Cliff Biggers's "Godkiller," Frank Schildiner's "Blood Games in the Temple of the Toad," and Charles R. Rutledge's "The Bloody Crooked One" reappeared in the anthology Blood on the Blade: Ten Tales of Slashing Swords and Sinister Sorcery (Flinch Books, 2021).
+Steve Dilks's "The Lion of Valentia" was later revised as "Intrigue in Aviene," in which form it was published in the May 2021 issue of the webzine Heroic Fantasy Quarterly.
 Adrian Cole's "The Tower in the Crimson Mist" and Steve Dilks's "Tale of the Uncrowned Kings" reappeared in the anthology Savage Scrolls, Volume One (Pulp Hero Press, 2020); the former was also included in Cole's collection Elak: Warrior of Atlantis (Parallel Universe Publications, 2024), and the latter was also issued as an ebook (Carnelian Press, 2023.)
-Paul R. McNamee's "The Island of Shadows," Cliff Biggers's "Godkiller," Frank Schildiner's "Blood Games in the Temple of the Toad," and Charles R. Rutledge's "The Bloody Crooked One" reappeared in the anthology Blood on the Blade: Ten Tales of Slashing Swords and Sinister Sorcery (Flinch Books, 2021).
 Price's own "The Emerald Tablet," itself a reprint from Strange Sorcery #24, August 2017, reappeared in the Richard L. Tierney collection Sorcery Against Caesar: The Complete Simon of Gitta Short Stories (Pickman's Press, 2020).
-Steve Dilks's "The Lion of Valentia" does not seem to have been republished.
+D. M. Ritzlin's "A Twisted Branch of Yggdrasil" reappeared in his collection Necromancy in Nilztiria (DMR Books, 2020).